 Ratepayers who fail to notify Council when in such circumstances will be subject to Council's Recovery processes.
-In the current year as a response to the Covid-19 Pandemic, changes have been made to Tweed Shire Councils rate recovery process.
+In response to the Covid-19 Pandemic, changes have been made to Tweed Shire Councils rate recovery process.
 For further information on the changes please visit www.tweed.nsw.gov.au or contact customer service on 1300 292 872